 Counselors: help faculty too!
 If you have concerns about students, or need advice about difficult classroom situations, the counselors can help.
-At Central Campus, there is a counselor for each division.
-At North and South there are fewer counselors, and they serve all students.
 Counselors are available to help address crisis situations, to make presentations to classes, and so much more.

-Media Resources: Media needs have changed as computers and technology in the classroom makes it easier to access the resources we need without additional equipment.
+Media Resources: Media needs have changed as computers and technology in the classroom make it easier to access the resources we need without additional equipment.
 However, the colleges maintain inventories of projectors and audio/video players that can be used when needed.
 Check in the Library.